+8.2.4.4.
+Level 1a

-8.2.4.3.
-When checking the conformity of production for CO2, as an alternative to the procedure mentioned in paragraph 2.4.1. the vehicle manufacturer may use a fixed evolution coefficient EvC of [0.98] for CO2 and multiply all values of CO2 measured at zero km by this factor.
+When checking the conformity of production for CO2, as an alternative to the procedure mentioned in paragraph 2.4.1. the vehicle manufacturer may use a fixed evolution coefficient EvC of 0.98 for CO2 and multiply all values of CO2 measured at zero km by this factor.

+Level 1b

+When checking the conformity of production for fuel consumption, as an alternative to the procedure mentioned in paragraph 2.4.1. the vehicle manufacturer may use a fixed evolution coefficient EvC of 1.02 for fuel consumption and multiply all values of fuel consumption measured at zero km by this factor.

+Level 2

+BOTH THE ABOVE